-How East Africa is cracking down on 'fake news'
+East Africa cracks down on 'fake news'

 What is happening in Tanzania?

-The situation is not dissimilar in neighbouring Tanzania where authorities recently published new regulations which require bloggers to pay $920 (£660) for the privilege of posting content online.
+The situation is not dissimilar in neighbouring Tanzania where the authorities recently published new regulations which require bloggers to pay $920 for the privilege of posting content online.

 The government says it wants to protect the East African nation from "lies" being spread online, although critics see it as a way of muzzling freedom of expression.